Year | Citation |

 About Melissa Chan

-Melissa Chan is a lecturer in Built Environment at the College of Engineering and Science at Victoria University.
+Melissa Chan is Course Chair in Bachelor of Construction Management (Honours) at the College of Sport, Health and Engineering at Victoria University.
 She has worked professionally as a Procurement and Contracts Executive.
 Melissa previously obtained professional accreditation with the Australian Institute of Quantity Surveyors (AIQS) and she has taught courses in construction and project management.
 She is currently undertaking teaching responsibilities in procurement management, cost planning and safety/risk management.

 Melissa’s current research interests include strategic procurement, sustainable infrastructure, and construction health and safety.
 She has been successful in applying for university and industry funded research grants in construction procurement and sustainable infrastructure.
 In addition to research, Melissa regularly consults with the industry on various topics including construction innovation and occupational health and safety.